dextr-cloud/dextr-docs/docs/_pages/onboarding.md

 [![Secure Login](/assets/images/Onboarding/onboarder.jpg)](/assets/images/Onboarding/onboarder.jpg)

 And That's it!
-You have now logged in as the Instance Admin and can start using ConectPath.
+You have now logged in as the Instance Admin and can start using ConnectPath.

 [![Instance Admin Login](/assets/images/Onboarding/IA-login.jpg)](/assets/images/Onboarding/IA-login.jpg)